HealthPartners/prom-crowd-exporter/README.md

 1. Shut down your Crowd instance.
 1. Go to CROWD-HOME/crowd-webapp/WEB-INF/lib directory, remove previous versions of the plugin (if any), and copy the downloaded JAR there.
 1. Start Crowd.
-1. **Prometheus Exporter For Crowd** add-on should be now correctly installed and you can access at <crowd-hostname>/crowd/plugins/servlet/prometheus/metrics
+1. **Prometheus Exporter For Crowd** add-on should be now correctly installed and you can access via your browser at CROWD-HOSTNAME/crowd/plugins/servlet/prometheus/metrics

 ## Built With